 Immediately and ongoing.
-Improvements to environmental design should be coordinated in conjunction with other public and private infrastructure projects (to be completed with Implementation phase).
+Improvements to environmental design should be coordinated in conjunction with other public and private infrastructure projects.
+Refer to Part Three: Implementation for Timeframe and Responsible Party for each Action Step outlined within this chapter.

-City of Pine Bluff, neighborhood watch groups, faith groups,
+City of Pine Bluff, neighborhood watch groups, faith groups, businesses.
+Refer to Part Three: Implementation for Timeframe and Responsible Party for each Action Step outlined within this chapter.

-businesses (to be completed with Implementation phase)